 Please contact the parish office at least six months in advance to begin the preparation process.
 Click the link for information regarding the process for preparing for marriage.

 Confirmation is a Sacrament reflecting mature Christian commitment in which we deepen our baptismal gifts.
 It is during this Sacrament that Catholics receive the Holy Spirit and become full, adult members of the Church.
 Confirmation Preparation at St. Edwards prepares students to celebrate the Sacrament of Confirmation during the 7th, 8th and 9th grades.
-Throughout this period students from the Faith Formation classes participate in several preparation sessions and community outreach opportunities with their Confirmation sponsor both at St. Edward and in collaboration with the students from SS Peter and Paul Parish of Ionia.
+Throughout this period students from the Faith Formation classes participate in several preparation sessions and community outreach opportunities with their Confirmation sponsor both at St. Edward.
 Following the completion of these sessions and service opportunities, the students make their Confirmation with the Bishop of the Diocese of Grand Rapids.